WHY YOU NEED TO VISIT THE HOTEL DES INVALIDES WHEN YOU’RE IN PARIS!

 129 Rue de Grenelle, 75007 Paris, France | www.musee-armee.fr

 Thanks for reading my post on the Hotel Des Invalides in Paris.
-I wanted to visit this fascinating army barracks since buying a travel book on Paris, and I knew nothing about it, and thought it looks really interesting, and I wasn’t wrong!
+I wanted to visit this fascinating army barracks since buying a travel book on Paris, and I knew nothing about it but thought it looks really interesting, and I wasn’t wrong!
 As I was only in Paris for one full day, there were some parts which I never got to explore as it is so massive.
 You could easily spend a few hours here.
 Are you going to visit the Hotel Des Invalides on your next trip to Paris?
 Have you visited here before?
 Let me know in the comments section below!

 Like what you read today?
 Click on the link below and subscribe to my blog for more of my travel adventures, freebies, and inspiration for your next trip.